bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach does not require a return but does require an empty array. .map makes an array but needs a return.

 2. Explain the difference between a callback and a higher order function.
+A higher order function is the function that declares the callbacks that the other functions will look to.

 3. What is closure?
+Closure gives your access to outer scope from an inner scope function.

 4. Describe the four rules of the 'this' keyword.
+Implcit
+Explicit
+Window
+New

 5. Why do we need super() in an extended class?
+Super is used to call the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.